javascript-tutorial/en.javascript.info/1-js/01-getting-started/7-types/article.md

 A value in JavaScript is always of a certain type.
 For example, a string or a number.

-There are eight basic data types in JavaScript.
-Here, we'll cover them in general and in the next chapters we'll talk about each of them in detail.
+There are 8 basic data types in JavaScript.
+Here we'll introduce them, and in the next chapters we'll talk about each of them in detail.

+JavaScript is a "dynamically typed" language.
+It means that a variable can store a value of any type, and it can change dynamically during execition.

-We can put any type in a variable.
-For example, a variable can at one moment be a string and then store a number:
+For example, `message` can store a string, and then be reassigned to a number:

 ```js
 // no error
 let message = "hello";
 message = 123456;
 ```

-Programming languages that allow such things, such as JavaScript, are called "dynamically typed", meaning that there exist data types, but variables are not bound to any of them.

 ## Number